spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ## What this specification covers

+> correct the following zero/one statement

 This document contains the specification for an SPDX document, which is made up of a set of **zero/one** or more Facts, instances of which contain information in the form of *fields*.
-The following subclause introduces the different kinds of Facts allowed.
+The following subclauses introduce the different kinds of Facts allowed.
 The fields for each kind of Fact are defined in the clause corresponding to that Fact.

 ## Facts

-### **1.4.1** SPDX Document Creation Information Fact
+### **1.4.1** SPDX document creation information Fact

-> For demonstation purposes, the hanging paragraph(s) from the beginning of Chapter 2 have been copied here and slightly edited.

 An instance of this kind of Fact provides the necessary information for forward and backward compatibility for processing tools.

-One instance is required for each SPDX file produced.
+One instance shall be present for each SPDX file produced.

 Cardinality: Mandatory, one.

-See [Clause X](xxx.md) for details of the fields in this kind of Fact.
+See [Clause D](2-document-creation-information.md) for details of the fields in this kind of Fact.

 ### **1.4.2** Package Information Fact